someobserver/recurgence/math/11-temporal-field-emission/index.md

 - $\Theta_T^{(a)}$ is the agent's internal temporal phase state.
 - $\mathcal{T}^{(a)}$ is the agent-specific temporal emission functional.

-This allows for richer modeling of subjective temporal experiences:
+This enables richer modeling of subjective temporal experiences:

 1.  **Epistemic Asynchrony**: In group interactions, differing $T^{(a)}$ fields can lead to desynchronization.
 A temporal dissonance metric can be defined: